metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 “It’s Louis.”

 He heard her shuffling, and then she swung open the door slightly.
-For a moment, she seemed shocked to see him, but the uncertainty vanished.
+At first, she seemed shocked to see him, but the uncertainty vanished.
 In its place she tried to perch herself around the edge of the door, like a child peeking around the corner.
 “You don’t look like that charming Mr. Washington.”

 He smiled falsely.
 “My dear, nobody does.
 May we talk?”